AFactor/pipeline-code/README-Phoenix.md

 The repo is important, this is the code repo that the artifact was built from and the repo which should contain the code tests, the other important field is branch and this defines what branch the artifact was built from.
 The pre-bdd and post-bdd options are both parameterized build options which are presented at build time.
-The credentials shouldnt need to be changed.
+The credentials shouldn't need to be changed.

 If you would like to add custom steps please modify phoenixTestStage.grooovy.